thetonk/master-thesis/README.md

 | `mlp_dropout`        | 0.1, 0.15, 0.2, 0.25, 0.3, 0.35, 0.4 |

 ## Experiment results
-Results are located under `tests/results` folder and contains the following directories:
+Results are located under `results` folder and contains the following directories:
 - `images/`: contains the generated plots and diagrams for all experiments.
 For thesis results presentation purposes the subdirectories that were uses are `with_network_specific_features/` and `without_network_specific_features_improved/`.

 | Directory name              | Results type                                                                      |